 Traditions and Challenges of Seafood in Oregon

-Jennifer Burns Bright is a food educator and travel writer based in Port Orford, Oregon.
+Jennifer Burns Bright is a food educator and travel writer based in Astoria, Oregon.
 She moved to the coast after many years teaching literature at the University of Oregon, where she researched modernism and desire, led a faculty research group in the emerging discipline of food studies, and won a national pedagogy award for a team-taught, interdisciplinary class on bread.
 She holds a PhD from the University of California at Irvine and a Master Food Preserver certification from OSU Extension.
 When she's not out gathering seaweed or fermenting fruit, she might be found interviewing young farmers, old pirates, and mad scientists.